-22. The Task Force recognizes that work to avert, minimize and address displacement related to the adverse impacts of climate change needs to take into account international human rights standards, including human rights principles such as non-discrimination, participation and inclusion, gender; and the significance of non-economic losses, including loss of cultural heritage and social capital.
+22. The Task Force recognizes that work to avert, minimize and address displacement related to the adverse impacts of climate change needs to be done in a manner that is consistent with respective international human rights obligations, and should take into account principles such as non-discrimination, participation and inclusion, gender; and the significance of non-economic losses, including loss of cultural heritage and social capital.
 Against this background, there is a need to consult widely with and involve communities and people affected by climate change.